gipfeli-io/documentation/docs/architecture/frontend/general.md

 `Pages` are special kinds of components that define a page that is accessible via a URL through ReactRouter.
 A `Page` handles the choice of components for its functionality as well as data fetching on a global (read: page-wide) scale.
-It uses various `ReactComponents`, both custom as well as visual ones from the Material UI library.
+It uses various `ReactComponents`, both custom and visual ones from the Material UI library.

 :::tip Example